We’re Friends of Athens!

 What are some projects Friends of Athens has completed to date?

 Friends of Athens conducted a comprehensive tree inventory in the Village of Athens, followed up by a large scale tree planting effort.
 Over 35 new trees were planted around the Village in 2019.
 In 2021, Friends of Athens founded our New Neighbor Committee that offers a welcome package and support to new residents who wish to be contacted.
 In 2023/24, we had the village signage refurbished.
 In 2025, we developed a mobile app that guides a walking tour of the Village.
+Ongoing projects include the annual Athens Village Street Cleanup Day and participation in the annual Riverkeeper Sweep of the Hudson River.

 What is required for membership?

 All that is required is your enthusiasm!
-Currently there are no dues or minimum hours of participation nor volunteerism, however we encourage everyone’s committed involvement to best ensure we are most effective as an action-oriented community organization.
+Currently there are no dues or minimum hours of participation nor volunteerism, however we encourage everyone to get involved with our projects to best ensure we are most effective as an action-oriented community organization.
+We meet once a month.

 I’m interested in partnering.
 What’s the process?